 Experience Zion National Park Attractions

 Who doesn’t love a great adventure or attraction?
-That’s what awaits anyone who comes to southern Utah to see the world-famous views in Zion National Park.
-From the top of Angel’s Landing to hiking The Narrows, there’s a part of Zion which everyone can love.
+That’s what awaits anyone who comes to southern Utah to see the world-famous views of Zion National Park.
+From the top of Angel’s Landing to hiking The Narrows, to ascending Observation Point, there’s a part of Zion for everyone.

 What a lot of people don’t know, however, is that there’s a lot more to do right around Zion National Park than simply hiking.
-When you stay at Cable Mountain Lodge – in the small town of Springdale, located right outside the south entrance of the park – you have immediate access to some of the best recreation opportunities not only in the United States, but the entire world.
+When you stay at Cable Mountain Lodge – in the small, beautiful gateway town of Springdale, located right outside the south entrance of the park – you have immediate access to some of the best recreational opportunities not only in the United States, but the entire world.

-If you’re looking for ways to spruce up your next trip, while staying in hotels in Springdale, or you’ve never been to Zion and want to experience everything the area has to offer – from suites in Zion National Park to ATV riding and canyoneering – then sit back and take a look at the following attractions.
+If you’re looking for ways to spruce up your next trip, while staying in hotels in Springdale, or you’ve never been to Zion and want to experience everything the area surrounding Zion has to offer – from suites in Zion National Park to ATV riding and canyoneering – then sit back and take a look at the following experiences.
 There should be something that piques your interest.

 Tubing the Virgin River

 As Norman MacLean wrote in his landmark short story, “Eventually all things merge into one, and a river runs through it.”

-At the heart of Zion National Park is the Virgin River – an innocuous trickle of water that’s responsible for the incredible canyons that draw millions of visitors per year.
+The heart of Zion National Park is the Virgin River – a persistent river of water that’s responsible for the incredible canyons that draw millions of visitors every year.